Using Spark with GPFS on the ACCRE Cluster

 which has the distinct roles of Client, Master, and Worker.
 The code that each of these

-roles execute is defined with the task-roles.sh
+roles execute is defined with the task-roles.sh shell script; this script takes

 a single argment that indicates which role is intended to be executed.
 Let’s look at

-job and these roles in depth.
+the sbatch job and these roles in depth.

 Provisioning resources with SLURM